What is Diskospondylitis in Dogs and What is the Cause?

-Plain (non-contrast) radiographs are often diagnostic.
-The vertebral endplates are destroyed and irregular.
-The disk space may either appear widened or may be collapsed.
-Here is an example of a particularly extreme case of diskospondylitis.
+X-rays (radiographs) are often able to show infection.
+The borders of the bones (vertebral endplates) are destroyed and irregular.
+The disk space may either appear widened or narrowed.
+The photo above shows a particularly extreme case of diskospondylitis.

 Diskospondylitis is NOT spondylosis deformans which refers to smooth bridging between the vertebral bodies.

-Computed tomography (CT) or magnetic resonance imaging (MRI) are indicated in cases where diskospondylitis is not apparent on plain radiographs or when weakness or ataxia is present.
-Other tests that may be warranted in cases of diskospondylitis include blood work (complete blood count (CBC) and chemistry panel), urine tests including a urine culture and sensitivity (to find out which bacteria is the cause and which medicine is best to treat the infection), blood tests for brucella, and potentially blood cultures or an ultrasound of the heart.
-Occasionally surgery may be indicated to remove the infection and obtain samples for culture and sensitivity.
+Computed tomography (CT) or magnetic resonance imaging (MRI) are necessary in cases where diskospondylitis is not apparent on plain X-rays or when weakness or wobbliness is present.
+Other tests that may be needed in cases of diskospondylitis include blood work (complete blood count (CBC) and chemistry panel), urine tests including a urine culture and sensitivity (to find out which bacteria is the cause and which medicine is best to treat the infection), blood tests for brucella, and potentially blood cultures or an ultrasound of the heart.
+Occasionally surgery may be indicated to remove the infection and obtain samples.